Children’s Services at the McKinney Public Library

 Through simple science experiments children will have an opportunity to learn about how things work in the world around them.

-To schedule a library tour, please call the Children's Department at 972-547-7319.
-Reservations for tours must be made two weeks in advance.
-Tours are scheduled at the Roy & Helen Hall Library.
+To schedule a library tour, please contact Gary Landeck (972-547-2045).
+Reservations for tours should be made two weeks in advance.
+Tours are scheduled at either the Roy & Helen Hall Library or the John & Judy Gay Library..

 Please let us know of your interests by getting a ticket for an event and attending.
 All programs are free and events are open to the public as space and resources allows.
 Tickets to events are general admission and standby tickets will be released at the start of the event.